 Generally the geometric tolerances and part accuracy are dependent upon printer calibration and model complexity.

 Typically industrial FDM 3D printers produce parts of higher accuracy than desktop FDM machines, because of the closer control of the processing parameters during printing.
 Industrial machines run calibration algorithms before each print, include a heated chamber to minimize the effects of rapid cooling of the molten plastic (e.g. warping) and can operate at higher printing temperatures.
 Most of these machines support dual extrusion.
-This allows for the deposition of water-soluble support material, which is removed in post-processing and results in smoother surfaces and make it easier to print complex parts.
+This allows for the deposition of water-soluble support material, which is removed in post-processing and results in smoother surfaces and makes it easier to print complex parts.

 On the other hand, desktop FDM 3D printers are now catching up and there are machines that support these advanced features (i.e. calibration algorithms, heated chamber, higher printing temperatures and dual extrusion).
 A well calibrated basic desktop FDM machine can produce parts with fairly high dimensional accuracy (typically with tolerances of ± 0.5 mm) and with the same minimum feature size as industrial FDM machines (i.e. approx. 1 mm).
 This accuracy is sufficient for most applications.
-Most materials used in desktop FDM printing allow for critical dimensions (e.g. holes) or detailed features (e.g. threads) to be machined accurately in a post processing step.
+Most materials used in desktop FDM printing allow for critical dimensions (e.g. holes) or detailed features (e.g. threads) to be machined accurately in a post-processing step.

 The material most commonly used on desktop FDM 3D printers is PLA.
 PLA is easy to print with and can produce parts with finer details.
 When higher strength, ductility and thermal stability is needed, ABS is commonly used.
 ABS is more prone to warping (due to shrinkage) and the geometry of the printed part can prohibit its use, especially in machines that do not have a heated chamber.
 Another alternative material that is rising in popularity is PETG, which has material characteristics comparable to ABS and is easy to print with.
 These three materials are suitable for most 3D printing applications, from prototyping for form, fit and function to low-volume production of models or functional parts.

 Industrial FDM 3D printers use mainly engineering plastics (ABS, polycarbonate (PC) or Ultem).
 These materials are usually loaded with certain additives that alter their properties and make them particularly useful for a certain industrial need (e.g. high impact strength, thermal stability, chemical resistance and biocompatibility).
 Some materials printed with industrial FDM have similar material properties to injection molded parts and often times can be 'good enough' for creating functional end-parts.
-The temperature resistant properties of these material also mean that they are suitable for mold-printing for low run injection molding.
+The temperature resistant properties of these materials also mean that they are suitable for mold-printing for low run injection molding.

 Production capabilities and cost